Martha Washington: Legacy

 Just as her husband had set the precedent for the presidency, Washington established what would eventually become the role of first lady.
 She was prominent in the ceremonial aspects of the presidency, assisting her husband in his role as head of state, but she had very little public involvement in his administrative role as head of government.
 This would be the standard of presidential wives for the next century.
 Washington was recognized for her humility and her mild-mannered nature, to the point that her contemporaries were often taken by surprise when meeting her.
 No personal records of Washington exist from before the death of her first husband, and she destroyed many letters that she had written since then.
-Many recipients of her letters kept them, however, and those letters have been preserved in archives and published in several collections.
+Many recipients of her letters kept them, however, and those letters have been preserved in archives such as at Mount Vernon and the Virginia Historical Society.
+Several collections of these letters have been published.

 Honors

 During the Revolutionary War, one of the regiments at Valley Forge named themselves "Lady Washington's Dragoon" in her honor.The Martha Washington College for Women was founded in Abingdon, Virginia in 1860.
-It was merged with Emory & Henry College in 1918, and the main original building of Martha Washington College is now operated as the Martha Washington Inn.
-Martha Washington Seminary, a finishing school for young women in Washington, DC, was also named in Washington's honor in 1905 until it ceased operations in 1949.
+It was merged with Emory & Henry College in 1918, and the main original building of Martha Washington College was converted to the Martha Washington Inn.
+Martha Washington Seminary, a finishing school for young women in Washington, DC, was opened in 1905, and it ceased operations in 1949.